Lana-chan/picocalc_lua/docs/API.md

 **Returns**
 1. `boolean` - Whether or not the CPU clock was able to be set

+## `repeatTimer(interval, callback)`
+Sets up a repeating timer to run a Lua function.
+Only one timer can be set at a time and calling this function will cancel the previous timer if one was set

+**Parameters**
+1. `interval : number` - The interval in milliseconds to run the timer at.
+Positive values means time between each function execution (end to start), negative values means time between each function call (start to start)
+2. `callback : function` - The Lua function to execute when the timer fires

+## `stopTimer()`
+Stops an existing repeating timer

 # `keys` - Keyboard handling functions